GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 ### Saving time

 Reports may be sent with a delay, up to a minute, to preserve user experience.
-But when debugging, a minute is a long time 😴.
-Luckily, when debugging in Chrome, you can launch it with `--short-reporting-delay` to receive reports almost immediately.
+But when debugging, a minute is a long time. 😴 Luckily, when debugging in Chrome, you can launch it with `--short-reporting-delay` to receive reports almost immediately.
 Run this command in your terminal: